Perturbed Fourier uniqueness and interpolation results in higher dimensions: Introduction

 Thus, a different approach is needed, which can roughly be summarized as follows.
-Instead of perturbing \eqref{eq:non-radial-interpolation-formula-intro} we will (in a certain sense) perturb \emph{another} interpolation formula for non-radial functions, which follows from the radial ones deduced from \cite{BRS} in combination with a harmonic analysis result from \cite[Corollary~2.1]{Stoller-fip-spheres}.
-We explicitly write down this formula in \eqref{eq:double-series-formula} in \S \ref{sec:perturbation-sphere}.
+Instead of perturbing \eqref{eq:non-radial-interpolation-formula-intro} we will (in a certain sense) perturb \emph{another} interpolation formula for non-radial Schwartz functions, which \emph{follows} from the interpolation formula \eqref{eq:interpolation-formula-radial-in-thmA} in Theorem \ref{thm:thmA} and a harmonic analysis result from \cite[Corollary~2.1]{Stoller-fip-spheres}.
+We write down this formula in equation \eqref{eq:double-series-formula} in \S \ref{sec:perturbation-sphere}.
 It involves two double series of integrals over the sphere, which may not converge absolutely.
-Still, by formally interchanging the sums and the integrals and making use of a key feature of the basis functions derived from \cite{BRS} (namely that the first $\asymp d$ of them all vanish), we are able to meaningfully write down an operator, which can be thought of as a perturbation of an identity operator, expressed via a (hypothetical) formula that looks just like \eqref{eq:non-radial-interpolation-formula-intro}.
+Still, by formally interchanging the sums and the integrals and making use of a key feature the basis functions $a_{d/2,n}, \tilde{a}_{d/2,n}$ in Theorem \ref{thm:thmA} (namely that the first $\asymp d$ of them all vanish; see the definition of $\nu_{-}(d/2)$), we are able to meaningfully write down an operator, which can be thought of as a perturbation of an identity operator, expressed via a (hypothetical) formula that looks just like \eqref{eq:non-radial-interpolation-formula-intro}.
 If the perturbations are small enough, we can prove that this operator is invertible and its injectivity allows us to derive the uniqueness result of Theorem \ref{thm:non-radial-uniqueness-intro}.

-We reiterate that we will \emph{not} use the functions $A_n^d$ from \cite{Stoller-fip-spheres} appearing in \eqref{eq:non-radial-interpolation-formula-intro} and neither the radial functions ``$b_{p,n}"$ from \cite{Stoller-fip-spheres}.
-Instead, as already mentioned, for both Theorem \ref{thm:radial-perturbation-in-intro} and \ref{thm:non-radial-uniqueness-intro} we will need to derive a radial interpolation basis form the results in \cite{BRS}, which generalizes the basis used by Radchenko--Viazovska \cite{RV} to all dimensions and prove sufficient estimates for them.
-While a method of obtaining such estimates is by now largely well-understood by experts, we need to be a bit more careful than in previous works, since, for Theorem \ref{thm:non-radial-uniqueness-intro}, we also need to track the dependence on the dimension in every implied constant.
-This foundational technical work is all done in \S \ref{sec:fip-radial}, the end result being Proposition \ref{prop:final-exponential-bound} in \S \ref{sec:decay-basis-functions}.
-From that Proposition we will also derive some \emph{exponential} decay of the basis functions with respect in the radial parameter (see Proposition \ref{prop:final-exponential-bound}), generalizing the analogous result by the first author and Sousa \cite[Theorem~1.5]{Ramos-Sousa-perturbation} in one dimension.

 We shall finish the paper with a brief discussion on an application of Theorem \ref{thm:radial-perturbation-in-intro}.
 In \cite[Section~7,~Open~Problem~(a)]{HM-R}, H. Hedenmalm and A. Montes-Rodr\'iguez pose the following question.
 Consider the hyperbola $\Gamma = \{ (x_1,x_2) \in \R^2 \colon x_1 x_2 = 1\}$ and a \emph{perturbed} lattice cross